SELinuxProject/selinux-notebook/src/objects.md

 (until labeling goes wrong !!).
 As processes and objects are created and destroyed, they either:

 1. Inherit their labels from the parent process or object.
+The policy default user, type, role and range statements can be used to change the behavior as discussed in the [**Default Rules**](default_rules.md#default-object-rules) section.
 2. The policy type, role and range transition statements allow a different label to be assigned as discussed in the [**Domain and Object Transitions**](domain_object_transitions.md#domain-and-object-transitions) section.
-3. SELinux-aware applications can enforce a new label (with the policies approval of course) using the **libselinux** API functions.
+3. SELinux-aware applications can assign a new label (with the policy's approval of course) using the **libselinux** API functions.
+The `process setfscreate` permission can be used to allow subjects to create files with a new label programmatically using the ***setfscreatecon**(3)* function, overriding default rules and transition statements.
 4. An object manager (OM) can enforce a default label that can either be built into the OM or obtained via a configuration file (such as those used by